wormhole-foundation/wormhole/docs/operations.md

 The easiest way to sync your wormchain node is via a snapshot.
 Follow [these instructions](../wormchain/syncing.md#sync-from-snapshot) to sync from a snapshot.

+**NOTE**: past tx might be held up in the governor if you sync wormchain while running an active guardian.
+Disable the governor feature before syncing in existing guardians.
+In general, this should only *ever* happen for initial new guardian setup prior to entering the active set via the vote to update the guardian set.

 #### Create your validator via a transaction

 The final step before the governance VAA to add your new validator into the guardian set is the `create-validator` wormchain command.
 Use `<key-name>` from when the `.info` file was created above and run this command: